 Make a splash on Free Community Pool Day in Indianapolis

-INDIANAPOLIS (WISH) — Jump into summer and celebrate the upcoming U.S. Olympic swim trials in Indianapolis with a free community pool day on Thursday.
+INDIANAPOLIS (WISH) — Jump into summer and celebrate the upcoming U.S. Olympic swim trials at Lucas Oil Stadium with Free Community Pool Day on Thursday.

 From 11 a.m. to 2 p.m. and 3 p.m. to 6 p.m., Indy Parks and the YMCA of Greater Indianapolis will offer free admission to visitors.
 Special activities include giveaways and water safety promotions.